These Are the Ingredients You’re Probably Going to Run out of on Thanksgiving—So Stock up Now

 “Salt is often overlooked until the moment you need it,” says Stagnaro.
 “Turkey brines, for example, require a lot of salt and you don’t want to have to go back to the store after the turkey goes on brine.
 I use about five cups of salt for my turkey brine alone, so I prefer to have at least two packs of the 48oz Diamond Crystal Kosher Salt on hand.”

 If you don’t have time to brine your turkey, Eric Piacentine of Layla at MacArthur Place in Sonoma suggests using Maldon sea salt at the end.
-“A pinch of sea salt to finish brings out the flavor of the often under seasoned bird, along with the lemon really brightens up the dish.”
+“A pinch of sea salt to finish brings out the flavor of the often under-seasoned bird, and along with lemon really brightens up the dish.”

 Heavy Cream